Gowrisankar-GO/goRedis/README.md

    * Go Swagger

 # Project SetUp:
+   * Install Go.
-   * Install Go in your local machine.
+   * Install Redis server.
-   * clone the goRedis repository.
+   * Clone our goRedis repository.
    * In Default,the env file uses 9090 port,For your favourites,change the port as you wish.
    * Start server by running command `go run main.go` in your local machine.
    * For documentation purposes, visit `http://localhost:9090/swagger/index.tml` in you local machine.